Police arrest suspected drunk driver with a human torso in his car

-KNOXVILLE, T.N.
-(WTVD) -- A routine traffic stop led to a grisly discovery inside a car in Knoxville, Tennessee.
+KNOXVILLE, Tennessee -- A routine traffic stop led to a grisly discovery inside a car in Knoxville, Tennessee.

 Police said they found a human torso on the passenger side floorboard of a driver's car.
 They believe it was the remains of a pedestrian who had been hit and killed.